About Seraph 100

-ExThera’s proprietary Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) is a first-of-its kind technology designed to capture and reduce a broad range of pathogens, from whole blood.
-Validated in preclinical studies and in a clinical trial in Europe, the device promises to address significant unmet needs for immediate treatment before the pathogen is identified.
+ExThera’s proprietary Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) is a first-of-its kind, CE Marked, technology designed to reduce bloodborne pathogens during bloodstream infections.
+Validated in preclinical studies and in a clinical trial in Europe, the device promises to address significant unmet needs for immediate treatment, even before the pathogen is identified.

 Seraph’s broad-spectrum ability to reduce the pathogen bioburden without harming the treated blood gives it many potential clinical applications.
 The company has evaluated the therapeutic use of Seraph 100 in a dialysis-like extracorporeal circuit for treating patients with both drug-resistant and drug-susceptible bloodstream infections.

 How It Works

 As a patient's blood flows through the Seraph® Microbind® Affinity Blood Filter, it passes over proprietary microbeads coated with molecular receptor sites that mimic the receptors on human cells that pathogens use to colonize when they invade the body.
 Harmful substances are captured and adsorbed onto the device’s proprietary surface.The adsorption media is a flexible platform that uses covalently-bonded, immobilized heparin for its unique binding capacity.
-The blood filter uses mimics a naturally occurring blood-contacting surface that is anti-thrombogenic and anti-inflammatory, which has been proven to be safe in other medical devices and implants for decades.
+The blood filter mimics a naturally-occurring blood-contacting surface that is anti-thrombogenic and anti-inflammatory, which has been proven to be safe in other medical devices and implants.